uclahs-cds/package-moPepGen/docs/filter-fasta.md

 This example here removes any peptide sequences if they appear in the given denylist.

 !!! warning:
-When using noncoding peptides as denylist, do not also pass it as a input FASTA, because all peptides will be removed.
+When using noncoding peptides in a denylist, do not also pass it as an input FASTA, because all peptides will be removed.

 ```bash
 moPepGen fitlerFasta \